 - 2.78.
 The Local Authority will carry out checks and audits on Providers to ensure compliance with the requirements of this Funding Agreement. - 2.79.
-Providers must ensure there are robust financial management procedures in place, as outlined in Warwickshire County Council's Requirements of Early Education Funding guide. - 2.80.
+Providers must ensure there are robust financial management procedures in place, as outlined in Warwickshire County Council's Guidance and Requirements of Early Education Funding for 2, 3 & 4 year olds. - 2.80.
 Providers must ensure that appropriate follow-up action and support takes place if a child fails to attend regularly (see also 2.14) and repay to Warwickshire County Council any funding claimed in respect of children who fail to attend, if required. - 2.81.
-Full details of all compliance requirements can be found in Warwickshire County Council's Requirements of Early Education Funding guide, which must also be followed in full by the Provider to ensure compliance with this agreement.
+Full details of all compliance requirements can be found in Warwickshire County Council's Guidance and Requirements of Early Education Funding for 2, 3 & 4 year olds, which must also be followed in full by the Provider to ensure compliance with this agreement.